fredimachado/NCafe/README.md

 ### Warning

 This code should be treated as sample code and is the fruit of my studies on microservices, CQRS and Event Sourcing.
-I tried to write some documentation below for those who are also starting on this journey.
+I wrote some documentation below for those who are starting on this journey.
 I hope it helps! :smile:

 ### TODO